shwestrick/shwestrick.github.io/_drafts/digital-reverb.md

 ---
 layout: post
-title:  "Digital Reverb: Fast Comb Filters Are All You Need"
+title:  "Parallel Digital Reverb, Or: How I Optimized the Heck Out of a Comb Filter"
 mathjax: true
 comments: true
 ---